Healthy dinner ideas

 Check out this easy chicken recipe with creamy mozzarella, roasted red peppers and punchy 'macho' peas.
 Nando’s fans will love this lighter version of the restaurant classic, which packs 47.7g of protein per serving alongside plenty of nutrient-dense green veggies.

 Liven up lentils with lightly toasted spices, coconut milk and crispy onions in this vibrant, veggie dahl.
 Red lentils are a brilliant, inexpensive source of plant protein.
 As well as providing more protein, eggs offer healthy fat and vitamins A, D, B12, zinc and iron.
 Buy omega-3 rich eggs for added healthy fats.

 Try even more of our delicious dahl recipes.

-Tofu doesn’t have to be boring.
-These flavourful, tacos are low in calories, yet full of protein (24.6g per portion) and fresh fruit and veg.
+Tofu doesn't have to be boring.
+These light but flavourful tacos are full of protein (24.6g per portion) and fresh fruit and veg.
 Added bonus?
-They’re ready in just 30 minutes.
+They're ready in just 30 minutes.

 Discover even more taco recipes.

 Use up leftover turkey in this nourishing and restorative ramen that offers 53.3g protein per serving.
 Broccoli, onions and mushrooms provide a variety of soluble and insoluble fibre, which feed your beneficial gut bacteria and support healthy bowel movements.
 The turkey bone broth provides several important amino acids and gut supportive nutrients such as vitamin A, zinc and magnesium.

 Turn chickpeas into lightly-spiced fritters, served with a zesty cucumber salad, for a low-calorie meal ready in just 30 minutes.
 Gram flour is a great storecupboard staple, offering protein, fibre, magnesium and iron.
 Turmeric adds antioxidants, while Greek yogurt provides bone-supportive calcium.